Gateway Worship

 Gateway Worship is an American Christian worship band from Dallas-Fort Worth, Texas.
 The team leads worship at Gateway Church, a 39,000 member congregation located in Southlake, Texas, which has grown quickly since the church's beginnings in 2000.
 Gateway Worship is made of a whole team of worshippers who serve Gateway.
 Thomas Miller served as the original senior worship pastor until becoming executive ministry pastor in 2018.
 He was succeeded by Mark Harris, formerly of 4Him.
 Harris leads a team of worship pastors including, David Moore, Matt Birkenfeld, Zach Neese, Aaron Crider, Jason Tam, Tim Sheppard, Jessica Sheppard, Levi Smith, Austin Benjamin.

 Gateway Worship is currently signed with Gateway Create Publishing, Fair Trade Services, and Integrity Music.

 The group's 2008 release Wake Up the World reached No. 2 on the Billboard Top Christian Albums chart.

-Gateway's live album, Walls, was released on October 2, 2015 and reached No. 1 on Billboards Top Christian Albums Chart.

 Discography

 Gateway Worship's discography includes live albums and studio albums.